CGCookie/handbook/employee-benefits-perks.md

 To request time off and to learn more read more on Basecamp: https://3.basecamp.com/3093149/buckets/5217119/documents/743491210

+## 4-day Work Week
+A healthy life/work balance is mission-critical.
+Family always comes first and we aim to build that right into our business.
+CG Cookie works on a 4-day work week, with optional Fridays.
+Adding 52 additional paid days off for full-time employees. (nearly 2 months)

+The last thing we want is for anyone to burn out.
+Burn out is destructive (and avoidable).

+This means our typical work week is 32 hours (no, you're not asked to put in longer days in exchange for Friday-off).

+The exceptions to Fridays off, are for large project launches and other special events that require constant attention.
+These will always be communicated beforehand.

 ## Full-time Annual Employee Bonus (We're all in this together) Plan.
 When CG Cookie passes our Net Profit goal for the calendar year, January 1st, through December 31st, A percentage of that Net profit will be paid out to eligible employees based on the number of points employees have earned.
 Points are allocated based on years of service.